because of God's love

 And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.
 Hebrews 11:6 ESV®

-Faith in God is not a feeling.
-Faith is a knowing and conviction that God is real, which leads you to trust in Him.
-Faith is also based on the fact that we take God at His Word and believe what He said.
-(Proverbs 3:5-6; Isaiah 43:10-11; Ephesians 1:13).
-Here is an example from my life of feelings vs faith: When the doctor said I had cancer, my feeling was fear, until my belief in God calmed that fear.
+Faith in God is not a feeling, but a mindset, a way of thinking that places an ultimate trust in God.
+(Proverbs 3:5-6; Romans 12:2; 2 Corinthains 10:3-6).
+When the doctor said I had cancer, my feeling was fear, until my belief in God calmed that fear.
 We could say faith in God should override our feelings.
-Besides just because you are feeling good doesn't mean you are living by faith in God.
+Besides, just because you are feeling good doesn't mean you are living by faith in God.
 The opposite can also be true.
 Just because you are feeling out of sorts doesn't mean you aren't living by faith in God.
-Remember, our health and hormones can take us on a roller coaster ride with feelings.
-Did you know faith isn't a feeling?
+Faith in God is based on Him and His truth, and not on a spiritual high.

 Life Application